Breeding-Insight/bi-api/README.md

 You will need to specify variables specific to your environment in order to run the project.

 Environment specific project variables are specified in the following files:
-- src/build/build.config.properties
+- src/build/build.properties
 - src/main/resources/application-prod.yml
-- src/test/application-test.yml
+- src/test/application-test.yml (optional)
 - settings.xml

 There are three options to specify these project variables:
 1) Specify environmental variables in your system or terminal session (this is what our docker build does)
 2) Specify environmental variables in your IntelliJ run configuration.
-3) Create dev versions of build.config.properties and application-prod.yml and edit files directly.
+3) Create dev versions of build.properties and application-prod.yml and edit files directly.

 See the .env file in the project's root directory for a list of environmental variables you will need to specify.
 NOTES: